-Not only does this help enhance the preservation of foods, but eating fermented foods can also boost the number of beneficial bacteria, or probiotics, found in your gut.
+Not only does fermentation enhance food preservation, but eating fermented foods can also boost the number of beneficial bacteria, or probiotics, in your gut.

-This article looks at 8 fermented foods that have been shown to improve health and digestion.
+Here are 8 fermented foods and drinks that have been shown to improve health and digestion.

 Kefir is a type of cultured dairy product.

-It is made by adding kefir grains, which are made up of a combination of yeast and bacteria, to milk.
-This results in a thick and tangy beverage with a taste that is often compared to yogurt.
+It’s made by adding kefir grains — which are a combination of yeast and bacteria — to milk.
+This results in a thick, tangy beverage that tastes similar to yogurt.

-Another study found that consuming 6.7 ounces (200 ml) of kefir daily for six weeks decreased markers of inflammation, a known contributor to the development of chronic diseases like heart disease and cancer (5, 6)
+One older study found that consuming 6.7 ounces (oz) (200 milliliters) of kefir daily for 6 weeks decreased markers of inflammation, which is known to contribute to chronic conditions such as heart disease and cancer (

-Enjoy kefir on its own or use it to give your smoothies and blended drinks a boost.
+You can enjoy kefir on its own or blend it into smoothies and drinks.

-Summary: Kefir is a fermented dairy product that may improve lactose digestion, decrease inflammation and boost bone health.
+Kefir is a fermented dairy product that may improve lactose digestion, decrease inflammation, and boost bone health.

 Tempeh is made from fermented soybeans that have been pressed into a compact cake.

-Additionally, a test-tube study found that certain plant compounds in tempeh could act as antioxidants, helping reduce the buildup of free radicals, which are harmful compounds that can contribute to chronic disease (9).
+Additionally, an older test-tube study found that certain plant compounds in tempeh may act as antioxidants.
+Antioxidants reduce the buildup of free radicals, which are harmful compounds that can contribute to chronic disease (11).

-Fiber may help support digestive health.
-It moves through the body undigested, adding bulk to stool to help promote regularity and alleviate constipation (11).
+Fiber supports digestive health by moving through your body undigested, adding bulk to stool.
+This helps promote regularity and alleviate constipation (

-Natto has a very strong flavor and slippery texture.
-It is often paired with rice and served as part of a digestion-boosting breakfast.
+Natto is often paired with rice and served as part of a digestion-boosting breakfast.

-Summary: Natto is a fermented soybean product.
-Its high fiber content may promote regularity and help prevent bone loss.
-It also produces an enzyme that can reduce blood pressure and help dissolve blood clots.
+Natto is a fermented soybean product.
+Its high fiber content may promote bowel regularity and help prevent bone loss.
+It also produces an enzyme that may reduce blood pressure and dissolve blood clots.

-Kombucha is a fermented tea that is fizzy, tart and flavorful.
-It is made from either black or green tea and contains their potent health-promoting properties.
+Kombucha is a fermented tea that’s fizzy, tart, and flavorful.
+It’s made from either green or black tea and offers these drinks’ potent health-promoting properties.

-Summary: Kombucha is a fermented tea.
-Although more research is needed, animal and test-tube studies have found that it could help protect the liver, decrease blood sugar and reduce levels of cholesterol and triglycerides.
+Kombucha is a fermented tea.
+Although more research is needed, animal and test-tube studies suggest that it could help protect the liver, decrease blood sugar, and lower cholesterol and triglyceride levels.

 Miso is a common seasoning in Japanese cuisine.
 It’s made by fermenting soybeans with salt and koji, a type of fungus.

-It is most often found in miso soup, a flavorful dish made up of miso paste and stock that is traditionally served for breakfast.
+It’s most often found in miso soup, a flavorful dish made of miso paste and stock.
+Miso soup is traditionally served for breakfast.

-In one study including 21,852 women, consuming miso soup was linked to a lower risk of breast cancer (21).
+An older study in 21,852 Japanese women suggested that eating miso soup was linked to a lower risk of breast cancer (

 Miso may also help lower blood pressure and protect heart health.
-In fact, a study in rats found that the long-term consumption of miso soup helped normalize blood pressure (22).
+A 2014 study in rats found that long-term miso soup intake helped normalize blood pressure levels (

-Besides stirring miso into soup, you can try using it to glaze cooked vegetables, spice up salad dressings or marinate meat.
+Besides stirring miso into soup, you can try using it to:

-Summary: Miso is a seasoning made from fermented soybeans.
-It has been associated with a reduced risk of cancer and improved heart health, though more human studies are needed.
+Miso is a seasoning made from fermented soybeans.
+It’s associated with improved heart health and a reduced risk of certain cancers, though more human studies are needed.

-Kimchi is a popular Korean side dish that is usually made from fermented cabbage, although it can also be made from other fermented vegetables like radishes.
+Kimchi is a popular Korean side dish that’s usually made from fermented cabbage or other fermented veggies, such as radishes.

-It boasts an extensive array of health benefits and may be especially effective when it comes to lowering cholesterol and reducing insulin resistance.
+It boasts an extensive array of health benefits and may be especially effective at lowering cholesterol and reducing insulin resistance.

-Insulin is responsible for transporting glucose from the blood to the tissues.
-When you sustain high levels of insulin for long periods, your body stops responding to it normally, resulting in high blood sugar and insulin resistance.
+Insulin is responsible for transporting glucose from your blood to your tissues.
+When you sustain high levels of insulin for long periods, your body stops responding to it as usual, resulting in high blood sugar levels and insulin resistance.

-In one study, 21 people with prediabetes consumed either fresh or fermented kimchi for eight weeks.
-By the end of the study, those consuming fermented kimchi had decreased insulin resistance, blood pressure and body weight (24).
+In one study, 21 people with prediabetes ate either fresh or fermented kimchi for 16 weeks.
+At the end of the study, those who ate fermented kimchi had decreased insulin resistance, blood pressure, and body weight (

 Kimchi is easy to make and can be added to everything from noodle bowls to sandwiches.

-Summary: Kimchi is made from fermented vegetables such as cabbage or radishes.
-Studies have found that it may help reduce insulin resistance and blood cholesterol.
+Kimchi is made from fermented vegetables such as cabbage and radishes.
+Studies have found that it may help reduce insulin resistance and cholesterol levels.

-To get the most health benefits, be sure to choose unpasteurized sauerkraut, as the process of pasteurization kills off beneficial bacteria.
+To get the most health benefits, consider choosing unpasteurized sauerkraut.
+Pasteurization kills beneficial bacteria.

-Summary: Sauerkraut is made from shredded cabbage that has been fermented.
-It is high in antioxidants that are important for eye health, and it’s easy to add to many dishes.
+Sauerkraut is made from fermented shredded cabbage.
+It’s high in antioxidants that are important for eye health, and it may support digestive health.

-Yogurt is produced from milk that has been fermented, most commonly with lactic acid bacteria.
+Yogurt is made from milk that has been fermented, most commonly with lactic acid bacteria.

-It is high in many important nutrients, including calcium, potassium, phosphorus, riboflavin and vitamin B12 (29).
+It’s high in many important nutrients, including calcium, potassium, phosphorus, riboflavin, and vitamin B12 (

 Yogurt has also been associated with a wide variety of health benefits.

-One review of 14 studies showed that fermented milk products like probiotic yogurt could help reduce blood pressure, especially in those with high blood pressure (30).
+One review of 14 studies concluded that fermented milk products, including probiotic yogurt, may help reduce blood pressure — especially in those with high blood pressure (40).

-Another study found that a higher intake of yogurt was linked to improvements in bone mineral density and physical function in older adults (31).
+Another study linked a higher intake of yogurt to improvements in bone mineral density and physical function in older adults (41).

-It may also help keep your waistline in check.
-A recent review showed that eating yogurt was associated with a lower body weight, less body fat and a smaller waist circumference (32).
+This creamy dairy product may also help prevent weight gain.
+A review funded by the Danone Institute International associated eating yogurt with a lower body weight, less body fat, and a smaller waist circumference (

-Summary: Probiotic yogurt is made from fermented milk.
-It is high in nutrients and could help reduce body weight, lower blood pressure and improve bone health.
+Probiotic yogurt is made from fermented milk.
+It’s high in nutrients and may help reduce body weight, lower blood pressure, and improve bone health.

-Fermentation can help increase both the shelf life and health benefits of many different foods.
+Fermentation may help increase both the shelf life and the health benefits of many foods.

-In addition to containing these beneficial probiotics, fermented foods can positively impact many other aspects of health and are an excellent addition to your diet.
+In addition to containing these beneficial probiotics, fermented foods aid in many other aspects of health and are an excellent addition to your diet.